 Learn Coding with Robots

-Description: Attendees learn how to control a one cubic inch robot named OzoBot with lines of color & code.
+Description: Attendees learn how to control a one cubic inch robot named OzoBot with code.

 Age Range: 7 and up